mafaldacustodio/Proteomics-QC-Pipeline/README.md

 - An **Individual report** for detailed insights of each workflow.
 - A **Summary report** providing a summary of all workflows.

-Following QC evaluation, users are given two options:
+Following QC analysis, users are given two options:
 - **Batch Correction**: If batch effects are identified, users can correct the batch effects by updating the configuration file.
 - **Sample Removal**: If outlier samples are detected, users can remove them by adding their sample identifiers to the configuration file.